commercelayer/commercelayer-cli-plugin-resources/README.md

-  -j, --json                     convert output in standard JSON format -m, --metadata=<value>...      define a metadata attribute or a set of metadata attributes -r, --relationship=<value>...  define a relationship with another resource -u, --unformatted              print unformatted JSON output --load-args=<value>            load previously saved command arguments --save-args=<value>            save command data to file for future use
+  -j, --json                     convert output in standard JSON format -m, --metadata=<value>...      define a metadata attribute or a set of metadata attributes -r, --relationship=<value>...  define a relationship with another resource -t, --tags=<value>...          list of tags associated with the resource -u, --unformatted              print unformatted JSON output --load-args=<value>            load previously saved command arguments --save-args=<value>            save command data to file for future use